wwrechard/pydlm/README.md

 Google data science post example
 -----------------
-We use the example from the [Google data science post](http://www.unofficialgoogledatascience.com/2017/07/fitting-bayesian-structural-time-series.html) to showcase `pydlm`.
+We use the example from the [Google data science post](http://www.unofficialgoogledatascience.com/2017/07/fitting-bayesian-structural-time-series.html) as an example to show how `pydlm` could be used to analyze the real world data.
 The code and data is placed under `examples/unemployment_insurance/...`.
-The data is the weekly counts of initial claims for unemployment during 2004 - 2012 and is available from the R package `bsts` (which is a popular R package for time series modeling).
+The dataset contains weekly counts of initial claims for unemployment during 2004 - 2012 and is available from the R package `bsts` (which is a popular R package for time series modeling).
 The raw data is shown below (left)
 <p align="center">
 <img src="/doc/source/img/unemployment_2.png" width=48%/>
 <img src="/doc/source/img/unemployment_1.png" width=48%/>
 </p>
-We can see strong annual pattern and some local trend from the data.
+We see strong annual pattern and some local trend from the data.
 <h4> A simple model </h4>
-Following the post, we first build a simple model with only local linear trend and seasonality component.
+Following the Google's post, we first build a simple model with only local linear trend and seasonality component.

 ```python
 from pydlm import dlm, trend, seasonality